mohafizul/mohafizul.github.io/_posts/2018-06-21-calc-steam-property.md

 <canvas id="popChart" width="600" height="400"></canvas>

-So with plant saturated steam usually is between 5 barG to 50 barG, the formula can give values at negligible different compare to APWS-IF97.
+So with plant saturated steam usually is between 5 barG to 50 barG, the formula can give values at negligible difference compare to APWS-IF97.

 |Steam Type|Pressure. (barG)|Pressure (barA)|
 |---------|---|---|